-Joe Frankland is appointed as the new chief executive of PRS Foundation, succeeding long-time boss Vanessa Reed
+Joe Frankland is appointed as the new chief executive of PRS Foundation, succeeding long-time boss Vanessa Reed in the role

 Sign up for IQ Index

 Acts to have received funding include London band Teleman, composer Anna Meredith, singer/songwriter Azekel and pop artist Be Charlotte

 By IQ on 10 Jan 2017

 PRS Foundation is funding 13 artists to play at Eurosonic Noorderslag this week in Groningen via its International Showcase Fund.

 It’s the highest number of artists that the Foundation has funded to play at the annual conference and live show that takes places from January 11th to 14th.